 Beginning Teacher tips: Setting Up a Reading Program (Year 3-Year 8) Welcome to the second in our series of blog posts to support beginning teachers.
 When I studied teaching at University, one of the things I was most surprised with was the lack of practical advice given to teachers about the day to day workings of actually running a classroom.
 Yes, I got some “thrilling”

 Kids loving learning about myths and legends from around the world.
 The stories are big, bold, exciting and stretch the imagination!
-In this blog post, I look at four reasons why you should explore myths and legends in your reading and writing classroom.
+In this blog post, I look at four reasons why you should use myths and legends reading activities in your reading and writing classroom.
 What is the difference between a myth and a legend?
-A myth is a story passed down from generation to generation to
+A myth is a story passed down from generation to

 Reading Response activities will likely form a major part of your reading programme, whether you are running guided reading groups, a daily 5 system, literature circles or a reading workshop set up.
 It is time-consuming to create follow up activities for every book or text that your students read, so it is great to have ready to go activities that work across a range of genre.